SimPL-UBC/EEG_MoBI/README.md

-Thomas' repository; focus on multi-modal sensors, P300, and CMC detection All custom Matlab code written for the Corticomuscular Coherence (CMC) and attention study.
+Thomas' repository; focus on multi-modal sensors, P300, and CMC detection.
+All custom Matlab code written for the Corticomuscular Coherence (CMC) and attention study.
 If there are any questions, please contact Thomas Lynch at lyncht248@gmail.com.